 This traditional pork carnitas recipe for tacos de carnitas will make you mouthwatering Mexican slow-cooked pulled pork that’s big on flavour so made for serving simply, with little more than a salsa, fresh fragrant coriander (or cilantro) and a squeeze of lime juice.

-We serve these much-loved tacos carnitas family-style with everything at the centre of the table so everyone can arrange their own proportions of carnitas to salsa and homemade guacamole.
+We serve these much-loved tacos carnitas family-style with everything at the centre of the table so everyone can assemble their own proportions of carnitas to salsa and homemade guacamole.
 We only use corn tortillas (when we can get them) and the green tomatillo salsa (not a red salsa), just as they do in Mexico.

 If you have any leftover carnitas, you can use it to make some quesadillas with homemade pickled jalapeños, douse some hot sauce on top (we like Tapatio and Cholula), drizzle on some Mexican crema or drop a dollop of sour cream on there, and serve some refried beans on the side.